aegean-tech/WRO_2025_FE/README.md

 section includes the microcontroller, steering servo, main power switch, and ultrasonic sensors, all strategically placed for optimal performance and accessibility during maintenance or upgrades.
-At the heart of this layer lies the Raspberry Pi 5 with 8GB RAM (photo-5), which functions as the robot’s main microcontroller.
+At the heart of this layer lies the Raspberry Pi 5 with 8GB RAM, which functions as the robot’s main microcontroller.
 The Raspberry Pi is responsible for executing all high-level software operations, such as processing sensor inputs, controlling the movement systems, handling